-The Regional Transportation Commission of Washoe County’s Virginia Street Project near the University of Nevada, Reno.
-This major roadway construction project that will make significant changes to Virginia Street between Interstate 80 and the University of Nevada, Reno West Stadium Parking Complex.
-The RTC anticipates construction activities will begin in March 2020 and continue through November 2020, weather permitting.
+Construction is underway on the Regional Transportation Commission of Washoe County’s Virginia Street Project near the University of Nevada, Reno.
+This major roadway construction project will make significant changes to Virginia Street between Interstate 80 and the University of Nevada, Reno, West Stadium Parking Complex.
+The RTC anticipates construction activities will continue through November 2020, weather permitting.

-As the construction dates draw closer, RTC will begin providing regular construction updates that will include more detailed information about construction activities, traffic control and detours.
-People can subscribe to receive project updates through the website, VirginiaStreetProject.com.
-For more information about the project, people can email info@VirginiaStreetProject.com, text Virginia to 797979, and follow RTC on social media: Facebook.com/RTCWashoe, Twitter: @RTCWashoe, or Instagram: @RTCWashoe.
+For construction updates with more detailed information about construction activities, traffic control and detours, subscribe to receive project updates through the website, VirginiaStreetProject.com.
+For more information about the project, people can email email info@VirginiaStreetProject.com, text Virginia to 797979, and follow RTC on social media: Facebook.com/RTCWashoe, Twitter: @RTCWashoe, or Instagram: @RTCWashoe.

 Driveway closures of one hour or more are possible during construction activities.
 Businesses will be given at least 24-hour notice of driveway closures.
 The RTC will maintain access to businesses and residences.
 The RTC will also provide business signage, pedestrian walk routes and communicate where parking for business will be located.
 The RTC project team will have a dedicated construction liaison who will work directly with businesses and the construction team to provide businesses information in advance.
 The RTC project team will also be available to provide information and respond to questions during construction.

-The Virginia Street Bus RAPID Transit Extension Project is an $87-million investment in our community to improve safety and mobility along this heavily traveled corridor.
+The Virginia Street Bus RAPID Transit Extension Project is a $90-million investment in our community to improve safety and mobility along this heavily traveled corridor.
 The project will extend the RTC’s existing RAPID Virginia Line service from Meadowood Mall all the way to the University.
 When the extended transit route launches in 2021, the RTC anticipates an increase in ridership on this route.
 The University and the community will benefit from the extended RAPID service and new stations because of their convenient locations and quick access to destinations along Virginia Street from campus to downtown Reno, Midtown Reno, and Meadowood Mall.